 Pedestrian Accident Lawyer

 Drivers must obey traffic rules, including yielding to pedestrians when they have the right-of-way.
 Unfortunately, pedestrian accidents occur because drivers either don’t see people crossing streets, or they don’t understand who has the right-of-way.

 If you were injured in a pedestrian accident that wasn’t your fault, talk to a pedestrian accident lawyer to find out if you have a case.
 We have helped thousands and know that when there are serious injuries, immediate action should be taken.
-Right now, we are here to help you.
-We are ready 24 hours a day.
+Right now we are here to help you.
 Call William Mattar Law Offices at (844) 444-4444 24 hours a day, or fill out a free initial consultation form.

 A New York personal injury lawyer can help you understand all pedestrian laws that may be relevant to your case.
 The New York State Vehicle and Traffic Law includes various provisions designed to protect motorists and pedestrians on the state’s roadways, including:

 - Pedestrians are subject to traffic control signals, signs, and pavement markings when crossing streets.